lipschultz/donkey-ears/README.md

 ### Transcribing from the Microphone

-Record segments of audio (separated by silence) and transcribe each segment:
+Record segments of audio (separated by silence) and transcribe each segment (using Whisper, but any model will work):

 ```python
 from donkey_ears.audio.microphone import Microphone